-- Our TAs lead discussion groups on papers from the scientific literature outside of normal class time.
-Discussions are intended to (i) allow each student to dive deeper into evolutionary topics in small-group settings, and (ii) improve your understanding of how to read scientific papers by engaging in reading-to-learn exercises. - Students are required to sign-up for and attend one discussion group from each half of the semester (two total). - \circ 1st Discussion Group = microevolutionary topics from the 1st half of the semester; sign-up by Sept.
-1 (10pts). - \circ 2nd Discussion Group = macroevolutionary topics from the 2nd half of the semester; sign-up by Oct.
-20 (10pts). - Make sure to sign-up early to get spots that work with your schedule! (and add these to your calendar) - Discussion assignments include: (i) reading a scientific paper, (ii) completing a pre-assignment based on the paper (due @5pm the day before your discussion), and (iii) participating in the discussion. - Discussion details are located on Canvas under the Discussions module. (e.g., schedule, how to sign up, assignments, etc.).
+- Our TAs will lead discussion groups on papers from the scientific literature outside of normal class time.
+Discussions are intended to (i) allow you to dive deeper into evolutionary topics in small-group settings, and (ii) improve your understanding of how to read scientific papers by engaging in reading-to-learn exercises. - You are required to sign-up for and attend one discussion group from each half of the semester (two total). - \circ 1st Discussion Group = microevolution; sign-up by Feb.
+1 (30pts). - \circ 2nd Discussion Group = macroevolution; sign-up by March.
+28 (30pts). - Make sure to sign-up early to get spots that work with your schedule! - Discussion assignments include: - (i) watching RTL instructional videos - (ii) reading a scientific paper

+(iii) completing a pre-assignment based on the paper and using the RTL framework, due at 11:59pm the day before your discussion

+(iv) participating in the discussion

+- (v) completing a post-assignment quiz on Canvas, due the Wednesday after the last discussion group meets. - Discussion details are located on Canvas under the Discussions module. (e.g., schedule, how to sign up, assignments, etc.).